w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 <br>

-There are two ways that can bypass this restriction:
+There are two ways that can bypass this path restriction:

 <br>